gnolang/blog/posts/2024-04-15_gno-tokyo/README.md

 by developers who often volunteer their skills and time without receiving anything in return for their efforts.
 Proof of Contribution ensures that these contributors are rewarded fairly for their work, creating a sustainable ecosystem where open-source can thrive and developers feel valued for their efforts.
-Gno.land aims to create a fairer distribution of benefits in the tech community.
+With this , Gno.land strives to create a fairer distribution of benefits in the tech community.

 ## Our Ecosystem of Gnome Contributors
 We spotlighted the diverse projects and contributors bolstering the Gno.land